|

 On the night of September 7,

-1776, Turtle conducted an attack on the British ship
+1776, the Turtle submarine conducted an attack on the British

 HMS Eagle.
 However, the boring device failed to